 In the midst of the COVID-19 pandemic where the Black community is disproportionately at risk, we are reminded of another pandemic: Racism.
 As Black-white health disparities are rooted in systemic racism, we understand that police brutality grows from the same roots.
 Consequently, we also must recognize that police brutality is a public health crisis that requires our science to help address it.

-The Prevention Research Center of Michigan (PRC-MI) stands with the Black Lives Matter movement in denouncing police brutality, white supremacy, and racism.
+The Prevention Research Collaborative of Michigan (PRC) stands with the Black Lives Matter movement in denouncing police brutality, white supremacy, and racism.
 Our current climate is illuminating a number of challenges facing our nation and we know too well that this problem has persisted for centuries.
 Recent events have forced many of us who are more privileged by our whiteness to confront the harsh reality that many Black Americans have always known: racism is embedded in the founding ideology of this nation and continues to drive the systems and structures of our nation to the present.

 The privileged among us must bear the weight of undoing racism, and we need to work with our Black colleagues and friends, sometimes leading, sometimes supporting, but always working toward a more just and equitable society.
 It is all of our responsibilities to do more than simply acknowledge systemic racism.
 We need to tear down the structures that are in place that disadvantage people of color.
 We have no more pressing public health issue than this one.

-The PRC-MI stands with those across the nation and globally who are rising up in outrage and grief following the most recent murders of Black people in this nation.
+The PRC stands with those across the nation and globally who are rising up in outrage and grief following the most recent murders of Black people in this nation.
 We are horrified, outraged, and afraid.
 Yet, we are also inspired and hopeful that we can make progress to eliminate systemic racism.
 As protesters continue to march and chant “Black Lives Matter!”, “I Can’t Breathe!”, “Hands Up, Don’t Shoot!” through the streets and communities continue to mobilize, the trauma of racism is exposed for what it is: unfair, unjust, and unrelenting.
 We recognize that a collective effort is needed to break down systemic racism and that we need to be persistent, vigilant, and proactive to undo racism in everything we do.
 This effort begins at home, at work, and in all corners of our lives because the rot of racism has invaded everywhere.
 It also extends to all Black people who also identify as LGBTQ because of the compounding bias perpetuated on people with these intersecting identities.

-We at the PRC-MI have committed to continue, build upon, and sustain our efforts to address these issues directly and explicitly through what we do best: action research.
-Although we have examined disparities and discrimination in our research (e.g., http://fas.sph.umich.edu/findings/racial-identity/), we have not done enough.
+We at the PRC have committed to continue, build upon, and sustain our efforts to address these issues directly and explicitly through what we do best: action research.
+Although we have examined disparities and discrimination in our research (e.g., https://fas.sph.umich.edu/findings/racial-identity/), we have not done enough.
 We need to do more and we need to speak out about it.
 Research has to be more than simply generating knowledge if we are going to contribute to change.
 We have to apply our skills and talents to the change we want to see in the world.
 We need action in research that addresses structural racism in every part of our lives and in our work.

 - Critically analyze our past work to identify research questions and gaps using a social justice and racial equity lens.